What is Sports Therapy?

 To become a sports therapists the minimum requirement is a associates’s degree.
 Course work required may include both science, bio-mechanics, anatomy, and exercise science.
 After completing a degree in sports therapy a graduate can assess athletic injuries as well as apply therapy techniques.

 Getting started in this profession can be as easy as enrolling in a sports therapy school.
-If you are interested in becoming a therapist that specializes in sports the Sport & Rehabilitation Therapy degree program at Fremont College might be a great fit.
+If you are interested in becoming a therapist that specializes in sports the Sport & Rehabilitation Therapy degree program at Fremont University might be a great fit.
 To find out if this program is a good fit, fill out our contact form on the right hand side of this page.
 If you decide that you would like to find out if you qualify for this program please call (800) 373-6668 to speak with one of our friendly admissions representatives.

 How long does it take to become a sports therapist?

 If you’re wondering how many years do you have to go to college to be a sports therapist, here is the short answer.
 Most associate’s degree programs will generally take two years.
-Accelerated sports therapy degree courses, like the one at Fremont College, will take you 15 months to earn your associates.
+Accelerated sports therapy degree courses, like the one at Fremont University, will take you 15 months to earn your associates.
 If you’d like more information on the program, simply fill out the form on this page to get started.

 How much does a sports therapist make a year?